+Ocean activities

-Ocean activities, defined as operating activities under Maersk Line, Safmarine, Sealand - A Maersk Company and Hamburg Süd brands with Ocean container freight being the main revenue stream.
+Activities under Maersk Line, Safmarine, Sealand - A Maersk company, and Hamburg Süd brands with Ocean container freight being the main revenue stream.
 Ocean container freight is defined as the cost-per-weight measure of transporting goods on board a container vessel across the ocean, including demurrage and detention, terminal handling, documentation services, container services as well as container storage.

+Hub activities

-Hub activities, defined as operating activities under the APM Terminals brand generating revenue by providing port services only in major transhipment ports such as Rotterdam, Maasvlakte-II, Algeciras, Tangier, Tangier, Med II, Port Said, and joint ventures in Salalah, Tanjung Pelepas and Bremerhaven.
-The respective terminals are included under the Ocean segment, as the primary purpose of those ports is to provide transhipment services to Maersk's Ocean business, whereas third-party volumes sold in those locations are considered secondary.
+Activities under the APM Terminals brand generating revenue by providing port services only in major transshipment ports such as Rotterdam, Maasvlakte-II, Algeciras, Tangier, Tangier-Med II, Port Said, and joint ventures in Salalah, Tanjung Pelepas and Bremerhaven.
+The respective terminals are included under the Ocean segment, as the primary purpose of those ports is to provide transhipment services to A.P.
+Moller - Maersk's Ocean business, whereas third-party volumes sold in those locations are considered secondary.